rama726/rama726/README.md

 - 👋 Hi, I’m @rama726
 - 👀 I’m interested in softwares and packages related to High Energy Physics.
 - 🌱 I’m currently a PhD student at Institute of Physics,BBSR..
-- 💞️ I’m looking to collaborate on ... anything...
+- 💞️ I’m looking to collaborate on ... anything related to HEP...
 - 📫 How to reach me ...
 You can send a mail: rameswarsahu1@gmail.com

 <!---